NicholasBM/Noisedetector/README.md

 # Noisedetector
-A configurable noise detector that can call a web hook if a certain level of noise is detected
+A configurable noise detector that can call a web hook or email you if a certain level of noise is detected

 ruby-noise-detection